ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 - Time complexity depends on the linking structure.
 	- In the adjacency list, O(|V| + |E|)
 	- In the adjacency matrix, O(|V| * |V|)
-- Example: Check the connectivity of two vertexes.
+- Example: Check the connectivity of two vertices.
 	- After calling `dfs(Source)`, check `visited[Source][Destination]`.
 - Example: Count the connected subsets.
-	- If a graph consists of several components, where a component means the set of vertexes connected, such as a graph, each component is indicated like s1 = {a, b, f, g}, s2 = {c, d, e, h}.
+	- If a graph consists of several components, where a component means the set of vertices connected, such as a graph, each component is indicated like s1 = {a, b, f, g}, s2 = {c, d, e, h}.
 	- i.e. no one of the elements in the subset(s1) is connected to one of those in the subset(s2).
 	- It is solved by counting the number of calling `dfs(i)`.
 - Example: Dependency in Graph